Why This Recipe Works

 Sous vide precision cooker, vacuum sealer, spice grinder, wire rack and rimmed baking sheet (if finishing in oven), grill or smoker and hardwood chunks (if finishing over live fire)

-Prague Powder #1 can be added to give the shoulder a red "smoke" ring.
-Liquid smoke will help give the pork a smokier flavor if you're using the oven method, but is not completely necessary.
+Prague Powder #1 can be added to give the shoulder a pink "smoke" ring.
+Liquid smoke will help give the pork a smokier flavor if you're using the oven method, but is not necessary.